UnMaskFork: Test-Time Scaling for Masked Diffusion via Deterministic Action Branching: Experiments

 \subsubsection{Effect of Multiple Models}

 We aimed to decouple the benefit of multiple models contributing to one trajectory from the benefit of simply allocating budget across two independent models.
 We compared multi-model UMF against a ``Pair'' baseline where Dream-Coder and LLaDA solve each problem independently using single-model UMF ($NFE=6144$ each, total $12288$), and the best answer is selected.
 For the single-model UMF, we used the best-performing UMF configurations from Table~\ref{tab:multi-action-mcts}.
-Table~\ref{tab:pair-temp-mcts-vs-multimodel-mcts} demonstrates that multi-model UMF consistently outperforms the independent pair baseline.
-This result highlights the critical importance of interleaving model capabilities within a single unmasking trajectory.
+Table~\ref{tab:pair-temp-mcts-vs-multimodel-mcts} demonstrates that two-model UMF consistently outperforms the independent pair baseline.
+Since both methods use the same underlying models and the same total NFE budget, this improvement cannot be explained by simply allocating compute across multiple models.
+This result highlights the importance of interleaving model capabilities within a single unmasking trajectory.
+We also evaluate a three-model UMF setup by adding DiffuCoder-cpGRPO~\citep{gong2025diffucoderunderstandingimprovingmasked} as an additional action.
+The average coding score improves from 62.7 to 65.0, suggesting that additional model diversity can further enrich the structural search space explored by UMF.